 - Baking Pan

-- 1/2 can condensed milk
+- 1 can 14oz condensed milk (use remaining condensed milk)

 - Grease baking pan with butter or oil.
 Place banana leaves on top if using and grease the top as well.
 Pre-heat oven to 180c/ 375f.

 - Beat the eggs in a large mixing bowl.
 Add all the cake ingredients EXCEPT for the grated cassava.
 Mix well until sugar is dissolved.
 Do a taste test and add more sugar, if preferred.